davybrion/companysite-dotnet/content/blog/2009-11-requestresponse-service-layer-exposing-the-service-layer-through-wcf.md

 <script src="https://gist.github.com/3685498.js?file=s3.cs"></script>

 Now we can actually define our Service Contract.
-Instead of putting the WCF attributes on the IRequestProcessor interface, i decided to put a different interface next to it.
-The reason i chose to go that route is merely to make sure that the actual IRequestProcessor interface and it's implementation isn't tied to WCF.
+Instead of putting the WCF attributes on the IRequestProcessor interface, I decided to put a different interface next to it.
+The reason I chose to go that route is merely to make sure that the actual IRequestProcessor interface and it's implementation isn't tied to WCF.
 And that's why we have the IWcfRequestProcessor interface:

 <script src="https://gist.github.com/3685498.js?file=s4.cs"></script>